-The School of Undergraduate Studies is pleased to introduce the following new programs, beginning in the fall 2014 semester.
+The School of Undergraduate Studies is pleased to introduce the following new programs.

 Bachelor of Arts in Early Childhood Education & Care

 The Early Childhood Education and Care program prepares students to move up the career ladder in early education and care, as their course work develops the competencies defined by the Massachusetts Department of Early Education and Care.
 In addition, the course work addresses issues of social justice and inclusion of all children, focusing on special needs, diversity and English language learners.
 Electives enable students to tailor their studies to their particular career goals within the field.

 The bachelor's degree accepts any undergraduate concentrations as open electives.
 Concentration options will vary at each location.
 Learn more about the available options by contacting the Admissions Office at 1-800-829-4723.

 Successful graduates will have a demonstrated understanding of the following competencies supporting young children (birth to 8):